inab-certh/MyPal---smart-notification-macrolayer/README.md

 For any questions with the platform or to pose any questions view our [online website](https://mypal-project.eu/contact-us/), which offers plenty of information of the present state of the MyPal project and much more..
-# Tri.Per.
+# The Developer offers gratitude to the Tri.Per.
 Crew & Friends